-OFF-SITE WOD COMPLETION INFO
+OFF-SITE/VIRTUAL WOD COMPLETION INFO

 WODs not completed with a judge present at your registered Festivus Games host must be video recorded using WODProof.
 Scores submitted by team Captains via Competition Corner must have a YouTube or Vimeo link (only YouTube or Vimeo links will be allowed) of that WOD for video proof.